aspose-barcode/Aspose.BarCode-API-References/english/androidjava/com.aspose.barcode.barcoderecognition/decodetype/_index.md

 ```

-Specifies that the data should be decoded with  **HIBC LIC DataMatrix**  blank specification
+Specifies that the data should be decoded with  **HIBC LIC DataMatrix**  barcode specification

 ### HIBC_DATA_MATRIX_PAS {#HIBC-DATA-MATRIX-PAS}
 ```